Scarlet-Fox/lamia-pub/README.md

 # lamia-pub
-Distributed blogging powered by activitypub, python, the gay agenda, and snake women.
+Distributed blogging and status updates powered by activitypub, python, the gay agenda, and snake women.